general terms of sales, delivery and payment

 11. Contractual right of withdrawal

 Insofar as the Buyer has been granted a contractual right of withdrawal in writing based on an agreement to be reached on an individual basis, the following applies: The right of withdrawal is to be exercised by the Buyer in writing.
-The right of withdrawal expires with the opening or damaging of the original packaging for which the Buyer is responsible, in the case of garments with the first wearing of the garment or with the loss of an EN certification that still exists at the time of handover to the Buyer, although at the latest after 3 months have elapsed from the handover of the goods to the Buyer.
+The right of withdrawal expires with the opening or damaging of the original packaging for which the Buyer is responsible, in the case of garments with the first wearing of the garment or with the loss of an EN certification that still existed at the time of handover to the Buyer, although at the latest after 3 months have elapsed from the handover of the goods to the Buyer.
 The returning of the goods to us takes place at the Buyer’s expense and risk.
 If it has been agreed that the Buyer will bear transport, packaging or insurance costs for the first transport of the goods to the Buyer, this will also apply in the event that the Buyer exercises the contractual right of withdrawal.
 The Buyer’s rights in the event of defective delivery will not be affected by this clause.

 12. Restrictions on use